junxit/us-congress-bills-110/bill.md

 Section 658e(c)(2) of the Child Care and Development Block Grant Act of 1990 (42 U.S.C.
 9858c(c)(2)) is amended—

-- **(1)** in subparagraph (E)(i) by adding at the end the following: “The State shall include as part of its regulatory process for issuance and renewal of licenses to providers of child care services, a recommendation to each provider that it carry current liability insurance.”, and
+- **(1)** in subparagraph (E)(i) by adding at the end the following: “The State shall include as part of its regulatory process for issuance and renewal of licenses to providers of child care services, a recommendation to each provider that it carry current liability insurance covering the operation of its child care business.”, and
 - **(2)** in subparagraph (F)—
   - **(A)** in clause (ii) by striking “and” at the end,
   - **(B)** in clause (iii) by striking the period at the end and inserting a semicolon,
   - **(C)** by inserting after clause (iii) the following:
-    > - **(iv)** a requirement that each child care provider post publicly and conspicuously in the service area of its premises a notice specifying whether or not such provider carries current liability insurance applicable to its premises and its services; and
+    > - **(iv)** a requirement that each licensed child care provider—
-    > - **(v)** requirements that each child care provider—
+    >   - **(I)** post publicly and conspicuously in the service area of its premises a notice specifying whether or not such provider carries current liability insurance covering the operation of its child care business;
-    >   - **(I)** provide to parents of children to whom it provides child care services a written notice stating whether or not such provider carries such insurance;
+    >   - **(II)** provide to parents of children to whom it provides child care services a written notice stating whether or not such provider carries current liability insurance covering the operation of its child care business, including the amount of any such coverage;
-    >   - **(II)** obtain the signature of at least 1 parent of each such child on such written notice acknowledging that such parent has received such notice; and
+    >   - **(III)** obtain the signature of at least 1 parent of each such child on such written notice acknowledging that such parent has received such notice; and
-    >   - **(III)** maintain such notice (or a copy of such notice) as signed by such parents (or a copy of the signed notice) in such provider’s records during the period in which the child receives such services and during the 1-year period beginning on the date the child ceases to receive such services.
+    >   - **(IV)** maintain such notice (or a copy of such notice) as signed by such parents (or a copy of the signed notice) in such provider’s records during the period in which the child receives such services.

   - **(D)** in the last sentence by inserting “clauses (i), (ii), or (iii) of” after “Nothing in”.